 The Stratocruiser was the first word in luxury if not economics.
 Northwest used its Strats in a unique fashion but they were just as luxurious:

 Boeing delivered only 55 Stratocruisers, and the civilian programme was always a footnote compared to the almost 900 KC-97 tanker transports, however the mighty Strat was the last word in luxury during the 1950s even if not the last word in economics.
-Nor
+Northwest’s Strats were especially unique both in terms of their look and how

 Northwest Orient Boeing B-377 Stratocruiser by rstretton, on Flickr